JAlcocerT/JAlcocerT/content/blog/dev-fastapi.md

 curl -X GET "http://localhost:3900/healthcheck" -H "accept: application/json"
 ```

-Yes, you're absolutely right - we have the PUT endpoint for updates, which can handle all user settings modifications including resetting to defaults if needed.
+**TL;DR** Ive been working with [PB](https://jalcocert.github.io/JAlcocerT/pocketbase-redux/), [DBs](https://jalcocert.github.io/JAlcocerT/databases-101/) lately, within a FastAP Python BE and wanted to write about few new concepts

+**Intro**

+## FastAPI

+## Concepts

-📚 What is an API Endpoint?
+### What is an API Endpoint?

 An API endpoint is a specific URL where an API can be accessed by a client application.

  Think of it as a "digital address" where your application can send requests to get or modify data.

 Anatomy of an Endpoint
 [HTTP METHOD] [BASE_URL][PATH]